phmaddux/atl-wdi/homework/javaScript/data-modeling/hw.md

 or the factory and assembly line on which the laptop was built.

 Take a look at each of the app descriptions below.
 For each description, create a rough data model for the app by listing at least two relevant entities/abstractions (e.g. Laptop, above) that the app might use, and giving them each several properties that make sense for that use case.
 Please also give a short explanation (1 - 2 sentences) of why these choices make sense for the use case of the app.

 ### 1. To-Do List

 This app will be an app for tracking and managing tasks.
 Not only will it keep track of whether tasks have been completed, it will also keep track of how long each task took to complete.
 Tasks can be grouped into 'projects' to keep them organized.

 > Answer here
+You should have a main group of projects with the properities of names, descriptions, and tasks.
+Then each task in a project should be given a name, and a beginning and end time.

+let project = {
+  name: That big thing
+  description: a big thing to do
+  tasktitles: the little things I should do to do the Big thing };

+let task = {
+  name: name of a task
+  timeStarted: 10:30am "timer function or date function?""
+  timeEnded: 11:30am
+}

 ### 2. Photo Sharing App